-The Company does not look to net income (loss) as a performance measure for its executive compensation program and instead looks at other financial metrics, such as recurring revenue and adjusted EBITDA (which is a non-GAAP number) to evaluate the Company's performance.
-From 2021 to 2022 the Company went from having net income of \$3,193,000 (which included \$18,845,000 of extraordinary gains) to a net loss of \$14,466,000.
+The Company does not look to net (loss) income as a performance measure for its executive compensation program and instead looks at other financial metrics, such as recurring revenue and adjusted EBITDA (which is a non-GAAP number) to evaluate the Company's performance.
+From 2021 to 2023 the Company went from having net income of \$3,193,000 (which included \$18,845,000 of extraordinary gains) to a net loss of \$14,466,000 in 2022, and to a net loss of \$9,214,000 in 2023.
 Without the extraordinary gains, the Company would have had a net loss of \$15,652,000 in 2021.
-Compensation actually paid for both our PEO and non-PEO NEOs increased between 2021 and 2022.
-The increase in compensation actually paid to our named executive officers from 2022 over 2021 generally reflects cash bonuses for the achievement of annual corporate and strategic objectives.
+Compensation actually paid for both our PEO and non-PEO NEOs increased between 2021 and 2023.
+The increase in compensation actually paid to our named executive officers from 2023 over 2021 generally reflects cash bonuses for the achievement of annual corporate and strategic objectives.
 The increase in compensation actually paid to our named executive officers compared to the summary compensation table primarily reflects the increase in the value of our common stock as compared to the grant date fair value of their equity awards.